Shikhar97/prisma-cache/README.md

 ---

-**Benefits of `prisma-cache`:**
+**Benefits of `prisma-cache-extension`:**

-- **Unified Dependencies:** Replace multiple packages with a single `prisma-cache` dependency, simplifying your setup.
+- **Unified Dependencies:** Replace multiple packages with a single `prisma-cache-extension` dependency, simplifying your setup.
 - **Streamlined Maintenance:** Enjoy centralized updates and improvements, making maintenance more straightforward.
 - **Optimized Codebase:** Reduce redundancy and enhance performance by consolidating your codebase.
-- **Community Engagement:** Connect with the `prisma-cache` community for support and collaborative development.
+- **Community Engagement:** Connect with the `prisma-cache-extension` community for support and collaborative development.

-Upgrade to `prisma-cache` today for a more efficient and integrated Redis caching solution.
+Upgrade to `prisma-cache-extension` today for a more efficient and integrated Redis caching solution.
+If this proves helpful, consider giving it a star! [⭐ Star Me!](https://github.com/Shikhar97/prisma-cache.git)